aurorascharff/next16-commerce/STEPS.md

 - Add "use cache" to all hybrid components after the home refactor.
 Hero, FeaturedProducts, FeaturedCategories.
 Now they're all fast.
 Remove suspense.
 - Add use cache to the Reviews, with cacheLife seconds.
 Keep the suspense.
 - PPR goes down as far as the cache goes, until it meets a dynamic API.
 - For the Product, it's inside params, so it can't be static.
-But, we can still use generateStaticParams, and also use "use cache: remote" to cache it between requests to avoid some server load.
+But, we can still use generateStaticParams.
+Add an example generateStaticParams.
+- And also use "use cache: remote" to cache it between requests to avoid some server load.
 Inside dynamic API, we still need to add suspense.
 - Can only use cache async functions, but since we already did the donut here it’s not a problem for the modal.
 - Try add use cache to the ProductDetails.
 It fails, exposing our dynamic API.
 Why?
 We have a dynamic dep.
 This is also useful for debugging btw.
 Mark it as dynamic.
 - Let's do some cache gymnastics.
 Weave in dynamic data.
 Same as donut pattern, let's slot this.
 Composable caching.
 This is whats happening all over our app with pages and layouts.